 - what to say when someone comments on your photo

-- comments on fb saying thanks for liking my pic
+- comments on fb saying thanks for liking a picture

-- what to say when people comment on a photo
+- what to say when people comment on your pic

 - what do you say when someone comments on a facebook pic